 E-Rate funding started in 1998 and continues on today.
 The lowest funding year was 1988 with 224 applications totaling \$3,672,802.17.

-Delegate Assembly 2016 Proposed New ResolutionsApproved by the Delegate Assembly on 6-17-16 Proposed Resolutions are in font colors by Affiliate: MASS, MASSP, MAEMSP, META, MACSS, MCASE Edits - Red Bold Underline for additions and Strikeout for deletions with Comments included In 1999, applications jumped to 307 totaling \$3,772,628.81.
+In 1999, applications jumped to 307 totaling \$3,772,628.81.
 In the past decade, the state has averaged 330 applications per year.
 When funding for Category 2 services was adjusted in 2015, applications jumped up to 402, totaling \$6,837,478.71.

-Training IT Directors and Business Directors allows Montana schools to make better decisions, providing local control of federal dollars to support Montana students.
+Delegate Assembly 2016 Proposed New ResolutionsAs Approved by the Delegate Assembly Steering Committee on 5-5-16 As Approved by the Delegate Assembly Steering Committee on 5-5-16 for Recommendation to Delegate Assembly 2016 Proposed Resolutions are in font colors by Affiliate: MASS, MASSP, MAEMSP, META, MACSS, MCASE Edits - Red Bold Underline for additions and Strikeout for deletions with Comments included Training IT Directors and Business Directors allows Montana schools to make better decisions, providing local control of federal dollars to support Montana students.
 A small committee of the trained IT Directors and Business Directors will collect data and present the results of this Year One plan to the legislature.